 There are two other rows of the plane included with the “extra” section.
 The exit rows and the bulkhead row(s).
 I totally get the appeal of an exit row but for the life of me, I can’t understand the appeal of the bulkhead.

 Here’s my idea of a bulkhead seat.
 You’re sitting in a row with no tray table in the row in front of you.
 Because of that, the tray table is in your armrest, decreasing the width of your seat.
 If the plane has any type of entertainment system, your screen is mounted to the wall but it’s further away than normal, yet no larger than the rest, making it less functional.
 If the screen is a touchscreen, it’s too far away to touch.

-You have no space to place your personal items under the seat in front of you so you need to store them in the overhead with the rest of your carry on bags.
+You have no space to place your personal items under the seat in front of you so you need to store them in the overhead with the rest of your carry-on bags.
 Since airlines will often use the overhead space above the first 1-2 rows as a place for emergency equipment or the props for the onboard announcement (mock seat belt and life vest) you might have to store your items a few rows behind where you’re sitting.

 While it was true that the bulkhead used to have a large amount or even unlimited legroom, that’s no longer the case on many planes.
-In fact, you’re barely able to stretch our your legs anymore.
-While in a normal seat it’s possible to get a full extension if you know the proper body mechanics, breathing technique and yoga training.
+In fact, you’re barely able to stretch out your legs anymore.
+While in a normal seat it’s still possible to get a full extension if you know the proper body mechanics, breathing technique and yoga training.

 So how can airlines get away with charging so much extra for these seats?